 The design of the loop filter is of great importance for optimizing parameters like modulation rate, PLL lock time, bandwidth and phase noise.
 Low bitrates will allow modulation inside the PLL, which means the loop will lock on different frequency for 1s and 0s.
-This can be implemented by switching the internal dividers (M, N and A).
+This can be implemented by switching the internal dividers (M, N and A), or by pulling the reference frequency (XCO-modulation).